 Prime Minister Stephen Harper and his wife Laureen take part in the End of an Era ceremony in Ottawa, today.
 The special ceremony being held at the National War Memorial on Vimy Ridge Day honours those who fought in the First World War.
-Photo by The Canadian Press
+Photo by The Cana

 As fighter jets roared overheard, soldiers, dignitaries and ordinary Canadians paid tribute to the country's First World War veterans at an "End of an Era" ceremony Friday.